pw598/pw598.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 - Link up to the Reddit API, because it's free of cost and restrictions, and conducive to topic modeling.
 - Use the visualization tool <code>pyLDAviz</code> to produce some cool and interactive visualizations.
-- Compare supervised LDA (sLDA) to other methods such as Latent Semantic Indexing (LSI) and Non-Negative Matrix Factorization (NMF).
+- Compare supervised LDA (sLDA) to alternative methods.